-- (2) To receive reimbursement from the Workers' Benefit Fund, the insurer or self-insured employer must provide the division with the following documentation, within one year from the date of the final order: - (a) Injured worker's name and Workers' Compensation Division's claim file number; - (b) Date and order number of the director's order appealed; - (c) Itemized listing with dates of service for all costs incurred after the date of the director's order that was reversed.
-All costs, in order to be reimbursed, must meet all conditions set forth in OAR 436-120, and reimbursement requests must: - (A) Use terms, "direct employment" or "training" to show the category of vocational assistance provided; - (B) List vocational provider costs by category of "professional services"; - (C) List direct worker purchases by the categories in OAR 436-120-0710, to include purchase dates and costs; - (D) Show temporary total disability paid between the start and end dates of the return to work plan; and - (E) List any other costs incurred in providing vocational benefits as a result of the order that was appealed. - (d) Signed certified statement that the requested reimbursement amount was actually paid; and - (e) The insurer's or self-insured employer's name and address where reimbursement is to be sent. - (3) The director may require additional information to clarify and process a reimbursement request. - (4) No reimbursement is allowed for the insurer's administrative costs.
+To receive reimbursement from the Workers' Benefit Fund, the insurer or self-insured employer must provide the division with the following documentation, within one year from the date of the final order:

+- (a) Injured wWorker's name and Workers' Compensation Division's claim file number; - (b) Date and order number of the director's order appealed; - (c) Itemized listing with dates of service for all costs incurred after the date of the director's order that was reversed.
+All costs, in order to be reimbursed, must meet all conditions set forth in these rulesOAR 436-120, and reimbursement requests must: - (A) Use terms, "direct employment" or "training" to show the category of vocational assistance provided; - (B) List vocational provider costs by category of "professional services";

+- (C) List direct worker purchases by the categories in OAR 436-120-0710, andto include purchase dates and costs; - (D) Show temporary total disability paid between the start and end dates of the return to work plan; and - (E) List any other costs incurred in providing vocational benefits as a result of the order that was appealed. - (d) Signed certified statement certifying that the requested reimbursement amount was actually paid; and - (e) The insurer's or self-insured employer's name and address where reimbursement is to be sent.

+(3) The director may require additional information to clarify and process a reimbursement request.